-- " Energy Efficiency and Alternative Energy Methods, including Fleet Vehicle Management and Electric Vehicle Charging Stations
+- " Energy Efficiency and Alternative Energy Methods

 - " Mobility Options

 - " Stormwater Management and Greenspace

 - " Waste Reduction and Management

-- " Policies Changes and Hazard Mitigation Planning
+- " Policies Changes

 - " Enhance Quality of Life

 The graphic on the facing page shows how each of these topics fits into creating a more sustainable future for the City.
 Example best practices are included within each topic area.